kapoolay/Udemy/README.md

 # Udemy

-This repo is for Kevin's Udemy Courses.
+This repo includes of all of Kevin Capule's assignments and exercises done in Udemy